 Consolidation of the MACs

 Originally, CMS proposed 15 regional A/B MAC jurisdictions to serve the nation as the foundation for CMS’s initial series of A/B procurements.
-CMS is currently engaged in a MAC consolidation strategy, moving from 15 A/B MAC jurisdictions to 10 A/B MAC jurisdictions.
-For more details about the consolidation plan use the Vision of Future FFS link on the left navigation bar.
-The Consolidated jurisdiction map can be accessed using the "Download" below.
+Starting in 2010, CMS engaged in a MAC consolidation strategy to move from 15 A/B MAC jurisdictions to 10 A/B MAC jurisdictions in a phased approach.
+As of March 2014, CMS has achieved three (3) of the planned A/B MAC contract consolidations, and there are presently twelve (12) A/B MAC contract workloads.
+After due consideration of several current program trends, CMS has decided to postpone the final two A/B MAC contract consolidations for up to one additional MAC procurement cycle (5 years).
+For more details on the consolidation plan use this link MAC Postponement.
+The long-term Consolidated jurisdiction map can be accessed using the "Download" below.

 Find Your MAC

 MACs are assigned by State.
 The Link below will take you to an interactive map where you may find all of your MAC and other contractors assigned to your state.

 - Page last Modified: 02/02/2015 11:17 AM